0xaryam/aryam-portfolio/README.md

 # 🌐 Aryam Personal Website

-A personal portfolio website developed using **HTML** and published with **GitHub Pages**.
+A personal portfolio website developed using **HTML** and published with **GitHub Pages**

 ## 📖 Project Overview

-This project was created as part of the **Smart Methods Front-End Task**.
-The goal was to design and develop a simple personal website using HTML and publish it on GitHub.
+This project was created as part of the **Smart Methods Front-End Task** The goal was to design and develop a simple personal website using HTML and publish it on GitHub

-The website introduces me, presents my background, and serves as the first version of my personal online portfolio.
+The website introduces me, presents my background, and serves as the first version of my personal online portfolio

 ---